This is a quick-start on details of how to add a new IPDL protocol to the build. You should know how IPDL works first!

 The protocol file should live in the same directory as the code which will implement it.
 Protocol names start with P, and protocol files must be named PProtocolName.ipdl.
 IPDL protocols should be in the mozilla namespace or a sub-namespace.

-To hook up the file to the build, you will need to edit or create an ipdl.mk file in the directory.
-See dom/ipc/ipdl.mk for an example.
-When creating a new ipdl.mk file, add the directory to ipc/ipdl/Makefile.in.
+To hook up the file to the build, you need to add your IPDL file to IPDL_SOURCES in the nearest moz.build file.
+See dom/ipc/moz.build for an example.

 The Protocol Hierarchy